RaineyAbe/glacier-snow-cover-analysis/README.md

     $SLA = P_{1-AAR}(h)$

     where $P_{1-AAR}$ is 1 minus the transient AAR percentile and $h$ is all elevations in the glacier area.
-To characterize uncertainties in this method, we identified the areas of snow-free pixels above the SLA and snow-covered pixels below the SLA to place lower and upper bounds on the SLA.
+For example, if the transient AAR was 0.8, this means that 80% of the glacier is snow-covered, and the SLA was calculated as the 20th percentile of elevations.To characterize uncertainties in this method, we identified the areas of snow-free pixels above the SLA and snow-covered pixels below the SLA to place lower and upper bounds on the SLA.
 Figure 4 shows an example of the SLA with upper and lower bounds calculated for one snow cover obervation at Lemon Creek Glacier, AK.
 <p style="text-align:center;">
 <img src="README_figures/figS2_SLA_uncertainties_cropped.png" alt="Modeled vs. observed SMB" width="500"/>
 </p>